Alien Lanes: Reception

 In a contemporary review of Alien Lanes, Matt Diehl of Rolling Stone described the album's music as "hooky rock that infuses songwriting smarts and a love of melody with a sometimes spiky, sometimes whimsical sense of experimentation".
 Caroline Sullivan of The Guardian gave the album a positive review, stating that "Pollard's songs are gems that stay just this side of self-conscious eccentricity".
 Sullivan noted the songs' lengths, stating that they were "just enough time for Pollard to wheeze a few oblique lines and guitarist Tobin Sprout to trace out a raucous melody."
 Robert Christgau of The Village Voice was less complimentary, giving the album a "dud" rating.

 Legacy

 Mark Deming of AllMusic described Alien Lanes as being similar to Bee Thousand, although without "as many obvious masterpieces" and "fewer obvious mistakes."

-Pitchfork included Alien Lanes in their "Top 100 Albums of the 1990s" polls, at No. 27.
+Pitchfork placed Alien Lanes at No. 27 on its list of the "Top 100 Albums of the 1990s".
 Magnet named it the best album of 1995.
 The album was included in the book 1001 Albums You Must Hear Before You Die.